meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step3.md

 Let’s go to the frontend service dashboard.
 In the side nav click: **APM -> Services -> Frontend**

-There haven’t been any errors *yet*, since we just got started.
-So the services dashboard will probably look something like this:
+We haven’t purposefully introduced any errors *yet*, since we just got started.
+So the services dashboard may look something like this:

 ![Frontend Dash](../assets/frontend-dash.png)